smallblue2/Hako/docs/functional-spec/FS.md

 ##### 2.3.2.2 Mentors

 ###### 2.3.2.2.1 Creating a task

-The user can create a task in the task application either:
+The user can create a task in the task application by either:

-* Manually by typing in specific test cases
+* Manually typing in specific test cases
-* Automatically, by running a program with test cases and capturing its output
+* Automatically running a program with test cases and capturing its output

 This will then generate a task description which the user can send to connected peers.